grange85/ahfow-www/_posts/2023-01-23-my-record-collection-002-luna-close-cover-before-striking.md

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/close-cover-before-striking-matchbook.jpg" "Close Cover Before Striking" %}

+OK - just looked, and definitely did buy this online - it arrived in an order with CDs by John Parish and Sue Garner on the 1st October 2002.
+Here's what I thought at the time.

+> Luna - Close Cover Before Striking
+> An exceptional little collection.
+Astronaut is possibly the most infectious Luna song ever - I've was humming it to myself after two listens (actually there are other infectious Luna songs - but you know what I mean).
+Waiting on a Friend - was the Stones' last listenable song and Luna do a lovely take complete with Jagger-esque ooh oohs.
+Oh I'm not gonna go through the whole album but it is a very worthy release.
+Shame the matchbook packaging isn't as complete as I'd hoped - it's just a digipack - I was hoping to have a real staple and to have to untuck the cover before opening...

 The CD was released in October 2002 and has seven tracks, mostly outtakes from the Romantica sessions - and also included pretty low-res videos for Lovedust and 1995.

 The [EP is on Luna's Baandcamp](https://luna.bandcamp.com/album/close-cover-before-striking) with a couple of extra tracks ... but no videos.
 But you can see the videos - in all their low-res-ness on YouTube: